'Vision Zero' Road Safety Strategy 2024 to 2035

 • Distracted driving (driving while using a mobile phone or other device, eating, drinking or other activities that are taking the driver's attention from the road)

-• Excessive and inappropriate speed (either exceeding the speed limit, or driving too fast for the conditions in bad weather for example)
+• Excessive and inappropriate speed (either exceeding the speed limit, or driving too fast for the conditions)

 • Drink and drug driving (driving whilst over the prescribed limit of alcohol and drugs)

-• Failing to wear a seatbelt (as a driver or passenger, or incorrectly secured car seats)
+• Failing to wear a seatbelt (as a driver or passenger)

-• Careless and inconsiderate driving (e.g. risky overtaking, driving while tired, driving too close to the vehicle in front, close passes of people cycling or riding horses, not paying attention to road signs, failure to stop or give way, jumping red lights, lane hogging, failure to signal)
+• Careless and inconsiderate driving (offences could include, driving whilst tired, driving too close to the vehicle in front, lane hogging, close passes of people cycling or riding horses)

 We will improve road user skills and behaviour by:

-• Providing additional advice and guidance on how to submit quality video footage to aid prosecutions of third-party reporting of traffic offenses.
+• Provide additional advice and guidance on how to submit quality video footage to aid prosecutions of third-party reporting of traffic offences.

-• Continuing to provide a range of National Driver Offender Rehabilitation courses in place of the usual penalty for a range of road traffic offenses.
+• Continuing to provide a range of National Driver Offender Rehabilitation courses in place of the usual penalty for a range of road traffic offences.

-• Expanding Feet First Walking Training so that the training is provided to 75% of year three children (aged 7-8) annually (10,000 children) by 2030.
+• Expanding Feet First Walking Training so that the training is provided to 75% of year three children (aged 7-8) annually (10,000 children) by 2030, subject to funding.

-• Expanding Bikeability Level 2 courses so that the training is provided to 80% of children before they leave primary school.
+• Work with the Bikeability Trust to agree a plan for expanding Bikeability Level 2 courses so that the training is provided to 80% of children before they leave primary school.

-• Launching DriveFIT pre-driver road safety education course across Surrey's Sixth Forms and Colleges during the academic year 2024/25.
+• Offer DriveFIT pre-driver road safety education course across Surrey's Sixth Forms and Colleges.

-• Continuing to provide BikeSafe motorcycle training courses.
+• Continue to provide Bikesafe motorcycle training courses.

 Introduction